OpenDSA/OpenDSA/RST/en/Glossary.rst

       The concept that two objects can be compared to determine if they are equal or not, or to determine which one is greater than the other.
-      To be reliably compared for a greater/lesser relationship, the values being compared must belong to a total order.
+      To be reliably compared for a greater/lesser relationship, the values being compared must belong to a :term:`total order`.
       ``Comparable`` is also the name of an interface in Java that asserts a comparable relationship between objects with a class, and ``.compareTo()`` is the ``Comparable`` interface method that